-Preschool of the Arts was incorporated in 1971 and has grown over time to serve over 230 preschool-aged children, with a faculty and staff of more than 50 committed individuals.
-PSA also offers learning opportunities for school-aged children with afterschool dance and visual art classes, and summer program opportunities for children who recently completed kindergarten and first grade.
+Preschool of the Arts was incorporated in 1971 and has grown over time to serve over 200 preschool-aged children, with a faculty and staff of more than 50 committed individuals.
+PSA also offers learning opportunities for school-aged children with a summer program for children who recently completed kindergarten and first grade.

 PSA is a not-for-profit school [501(c)(3)], governed by a Board of Directors.
-The board consists of parents of current students, a faculty representative, and may include one or more members of the Madison community.
+The board consists of parents of current students, two faculty representatives, and may include one or more members of the Madison community.
 The Board typically meets once each month on a day convenient to all members.
 Board meetings are open to parents, faculty and staff.
-Meeting dates and times are announced in the monthly newsletters and are posted outside the office.
-Board agendas and minutes are maintained in the school office and available for review in a binder outside the Executive Director’s office.
 Closed meetings will occur only in the event of a sensitive personnel issue or in the interests of a student’s privacy.

 Preschool of the Arts is licensed as a child care center by the state of Wisconsin, and our state license is reviewed for renewal every other year.
 The state also monitors and supports quality early childhood programs through initiatives such as YoungStar, which is a rating system created to improve the quality of child care for Wisconsin children.
 PSA is proud to have 5 out of 5 stars in the YoungStar system.